Skip to content

 Part of Château Wedding Venues in France

 In France, a castle wedding means a château.
 The English word castle and the French word château describe the same thing here: a historic, often fortified estate with towers, turrets, moats, and grounds.
 So when couples from the UK, the United States, Australia, Canada, and Ireland search for a castle wedding in France, the venues they want are châteaux.
-This page is the castle-framed guide to that collection, with 12 properties offered for full sole use across a wedding weekend.
+This page is the castle-framed guide to that collection, with every property offered for full sole use across a wedding weekend.

 Editor's Tip

 These are real castles by any measure.
 The estates here span the 11th to the 19th century, from medieval fortresses with metre-thick walls and underground tunnels to Neo-Gothic and Renaissance castles built for show.
 You will find corner towers, drawbridge moats, spiral staircases, vaulted cellars, and private chapels.
-Seated capacity runs from 50 guests to 500, and on-site sleeping covers 20 to 65 of the wedding party.
-Venue hire spans €4,200 to €55,000 for the weekend.
+The collection runs from intimate single-keep fortresses to grand estates that seat several hundred, each given over to a single celebration across the wedding weekend.

 Every castle here works with international couples, with English-speaking planning support and civil-pathway guidance.
 A French civil marriage happens at a town hall (mairie) and carries a 40-day residency rule, so almost all overseas couples handle the legal marriage at home and hold a symbolic, blessing, or religious ceremony at the castle.
 For the broader directory, see our wedding venues in France pillar.
 Because every castle in France is a château, the deepest companion list is our French château wedding venues authority guide.